vishalbelsare/RuleKit/README.md

 [![CI tests](https://github.com/adaa-polsl/RuleKit/workflows/Java%20project%20workflow/badge.svg)](https://github.com/adaa-polsl/RuleKit/actions)

 Rule-based models are often used for data analysis as they combine interpretability with predictive power.
 We present RuleKit, a versatile tool for rule learning.
 Based on a sequential covering induction algorithm, it is suitable for classification, regression, and survival problems.
 The presence of user-guided induction mode facilitates verifying hypotheses concerning data dependencies which are expected or of interest.
 The powerful and flexible experimental environment allows straightforward investigation of different induction schemes.
-The analysis can be performed in batch mode, through RapidMiner plugin, or R package.
+The analysis can be performed in batch mode, through RapidMiner plugin, as well as R package and [Python](https://github.com/adaa-polsl/RuleKit-python) packages.
 A documented Java API is also provided for convenience.

 RuleKit provides all the functionalities included in our previous packages:
 * [LR-Rules](https://github.com/adaa-polsl/LR-Rules) (Wróbel et al, 2017) for survival rules induction,